douglasg14b/BetterConsoleTables/README.md

 ## Why?

 To make something better than the defacto [console tables library](https://github.com/khalidabuhakmeh/ConsoleTables).
-While using it, I had issues displaying multiple tables, and had concerns over the performance.

 ## How do I use it?

 1. Get it from nuget `Install-Package BetterConsoleTables -Version 1.0.0`
 2. Include it `using BetterConsoleTables;`
+3. See code examples or example directory

+## You mentioned performance?

+Yes!
+Yes I did.
+I wrote this to not just be configurable, but also performance friendly.
+So much so I have to measure it's performance in microseconds instead of milliseconds.

+Generating a default table in the same manner as seen in the first example takes approximately 1900 ticks (microseconds), or 0.19 milliseconds.
+I'm happy with this number, considering it's ~5x faster than other libraries.

 ## Code Examples